miguelcb84/coc-client/README.md

 The ClashOfClans client will passe the response and extract the items list, and return it as response.
 In case this behaviour is not desired, the parameter `extract_items` should be set to `False` when creating the `ClashObClans` client.

+### Pagination hangling

+When the results are split in more than one page (for instance, when we limit the number of results using the `limit` param) pagination is automatically handled by the client.
+In those cases the response will contain a `next` and ` previous` attributes to store the `ApiCall` objects to get the next and the previous page.
+For instance:

+    r = coc.clans(nam='myclan', limit=5).get()
+    r.next # contains the next api call to use r2 = r.next.get() # returns the second page

+If the ClashOfClans client was created using the `extract_items=False`, pagination handling won't be available.

 ### Additional information

 Response objects also contain additional information about the response.
 This is: